dmitriyshub/ocp-kdump/README.md

 ```

 3. Monitor the MachineConfigPool and wait for the update to complete after the new configurations are applied.
 The status of the machineconfigpool will change to "Updated" once all nodes have applied the new configuration

 ```bash
 $ watch oc get nodes,mcp
 ```

 ### Access Serial Console via CIMC's Serial Over LAN

-1. Log in to the CIMC Interface: Open a web browser and navigate to the CIMC interface using the IP address or hostname of the Cisco bmc server.
-Log in with ocp user credentials
+1. Open a web browser and navigate to the CIMC interface using the IP address or hostname of the Cisco bmc server and Log in with user credentials

-2. Navigate to Remote Management: In the CIMC web interface, locate the section for remote management.
-This is often found under the Compute tab
+2. In the CIMC web interface, locate the section for remote management (This is often found under the Compute tab)

 3. Configure Serial over LAN:

 - Enabled: Ensure the "Serial over LAN" option is enabled
 - Baud Rate: Set the baud rate to 115.2kbps (115200 bps)
 - Com Port: Choose the appropriate COM port (com0)
 - SSH Port: The default SSH port is typically 22, but CIMC might use a specific port like 2400.
 Make sure this port is noted for later use

-4. Save the Configuration: After configuring the Serial over LAN settings, save your changes in the CIMC interface
+4. Save the Configuration

-Access the Serial Console: To connect to the serial console via SSH, open a terminal on your local machine and use an SSH client to connect to the CIMC's IP address on the specified SSH port.
+5. To connect to the serial console via SSH, open a terminal on your local machine and use an SSH client to connect to the CIMC's IP address on the specified SSH port.
 For example: `ssh -p 2400 ocp@cimc_node_dns_address`